Treboder/SelfHealingArchitectureExercises/lesson-3-cloud-automation/README.md

 ## Exercise # 3 - Scaling EC2 nodes in Kubernetes Clusters (AWS)

 Requires [eksctl](https://eksctl.io/introduction/#installation)

+### Idea behind is to automatically scale an AWS Kubernetes cluster in terms of number of nodes

 1. Log into your student AWS account and switch to region `us-east-2`
 2. Setup your local aws credentials